cdbdev/debian/wiki/source_to_deb.md

 ```bash
 dpkg -i <packagename>_<version>_<architecture>.deb
 ```
 This works if the package does not have other dependencies that were created during build.
 If there are other generated dependencies, the best method to use is `local-apt-repository`.
 Just copy all the .deb files to **/srv/local-apt-repository**, run `apt update` and next `apt install <packagename>`.
+For more info see: [Prerequisite -> Local Repository](#23-Add-a-local-repository).

 ## 3.6 Remove build dependencies